ChrysGrosso/Qlik-Dasboards/README.md

 # Qlik-Dasboards # Data-visualisation
- I designed a Qlik discovery workshop for students in Computer Science and Statistics for Data Science (MASTER 2).
+Design of a Qlik discovery workshop for students in Computer Science and Statistics for Data Science (MASTER 2).

 Imagined merchant contexte : an office supplies company for several customer segments based in Canada wants to analyze the performance of its activity and identify ways to save money